haomo-ai/Cam4DOcc/README.md

 ```
 ## Training and Evaluation

-We directly integrate the Cam4DOcc dataset generation pipeline into the dataloader, so you can directly run train or evaluate scripts and just wait :smirk:
+We directly integrate the Cam4DOcc dataset generation pipeline into the dataloader, so you can directly run training or evaluate scripts and just wait :smirk:

-Optionally, you can set `only_generate_dataset=True` in `Cam4DOcc/projects/configs/baselines/OCFNet_in_Cam4DOcc_V1.x.py` to only generate the Cam4DOcc data without model training and inference.
+Optionally, you can set `only_generate_dataset=True` in the [config files](https://github.com/haomo-ai/Cam4DOcc/tree/main/projects/configs/baselines) to only generate the Cam4DOcc data without model training and inference.

 ### Train OCFNetV1.1 with 8 GPUs